ggoggam/ggoggam.github.io/src/posts/webview-i.md

 Client-side scraping and automation is using client resources to scrape potentially third-party web or to automate client workflow.
 This provides several advantages over naive scraping, which often involves calling previously researched APIs or controlling a browser remotely with regression testing suite such as Selenium[^1]:

 1. It saves server resources by delegating compute required for centralized scraping and automation.
-From available information, RabbitOS relies on a similar idea and has a centralized server that hosts instances of client devices, which can be expensive as emulators / web drivers can take up a significant amount of reousrces.
+From available information, RabbitOS relies on a similar idea and has a centralized server that hosts instances of client devices, which can be expensive as emulators / web drivers can take up a significant amount of resources.

 2. It makes for a better user experience as clients do not require communication with the centralized scraping server.